ATLAS-HGTD/hgtd-tools/README.md

 - (~!
 Button to open /viewparts page to get further info~)
 - (~!
 Button to close application the nice way~)
 - (~!
 Appearance mode selection~)
+- (~!
+Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running~)
+- !!!
+Implement API calls against CERN SSO-protected endpoint (right now only against the "open" backend-hgtddb)
 - !
 Create standalone application (e.g. use pyinstaller?) -> postponed to v > 1.0.0
-- (~!
-Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running~)
 - !
 Port the hybrid / sensor matching stuff over here and let user decide what kind of tool they want to use at the moment -> postponed to v > 1.0.0

 ## Showcase of typical use cases